 Storing Juice from a Masticating Juicer

-Masticating juicers have an auger that crushes fruits and vegetables, it then separates the juice from the pulp in a slow manner by squeezing the juice and straining through a mesh screen.
+Masticating juicers work by crushing fruits and vegetables, it then separates the juice from the pulp in a slow manner by squeezing the juice and straining through a mesh screen.
 A masticating juicer, sometimes referred to as a slow or cold-press juicer produces juice via a slow process that keeps heat build-up to a minimum.
 These types of juicers produce a juice with a high amount of enzymes, nutritional value and limited oxidation, leaving a nutrient dense juice that can be stored for a longer time.

 Juice from masticating juicers can be stored between 48 hours and 72 hours.
 Juice storage time will vary by storage method and brand of juicer, however, a masticating juicer will always allow for a longer storage time than a centrifugal juicer.